bastikr/boolean.py/docs/development_guide.rst

 Function
 ^^^^^^^^

-A function can take an amount of arguments according to it's order.
+A function can take an amount of arguments according to its order.
 These arguments may have the following types and are adequately processed:

 * :obj:`Expression`